-With so many people concerned about added sugar and calories, stevia offers the perfect solution for a wide range of consumers: adults seeking to manage weight, parents who want to give their children less sugar, diabetics as well as anyone who is concerned about controlling calories.
+With so many people concerned about added sugar and calories, stevia offers the perfect solution for a wide range of consumers: adults seeking to manage weight, parents who want to give their children less sugar, people with diabetes as well as anyone who is concerned about controlling calories.

 Here are some resources, particularly for dietitians, helping to explore the world of stevia.